SAANS-Health-Labs/clinical_trials_pregnancy/README.md

 # clinical_trials_pregnancy
 Words such as 'pregnant,' 'breast-feeding,' and 'lactating' frequently appear in clinical trial eligibility.
 Unfortunately they are not recognized by stanza NER

-Words such as 'pregnant,' 'breast-feeding,' and 'lactating' frequently appear in clinical trial eligibility.
-Unfortunately they are not recognized by stanza NER (stanza can however, recognize 'pregnancy' as a problem).

 Let's fix this.